Dino-Tech/Home-Assistant-Main/README.md

 ### Main Kiosk Screen *(Fully Kiosk Browser)*
 Main panel has auto-changing background images, sleep and wake functions that are controlled via motion, time of day/night,  voice activated and presence detection.
 The display is minimal to keep the screen less cluttered so backgrounds are more visible when kiosk is idle.
 The background image behind the calendar section also displays the cover artwork when Spotify is playing...

-The result is like having 30 different views that can be accessed via *_one_* main screen... with one path, `/lovelace/0` without having to navigate to another view and that was my goal! *(see additional picture 'Pop-up' gallery link below)*
+The result is like having 30 different views that can be accessed via *_one_* main screen... with one path, `/lovelace/0` without having to navigate to another view and that was my goal! *(see additional [Tablet Pop-ups](https://imgur.com/a/tbY9HW2) gallery)*

 <img src="https://github.com/Dino-Tech/Home-Assistant-Main/blob/master/screenshots_tablet/menu9.2.jpg" />
 <img src="https://github.com/Dino-Tech/Home-Assistant-Main/blob/master/screenshots_tablet/32.png" />